farm-ng/amiga-dev-kit/website/docs/apps/launcher/README.md

 The black badge in the top left indicates the current profile, if one exists.
 Click this badge to see and manage all existing profiles.
 To set a profile as active, simply click on it.

+Click the "X" inside the list item to delete a profile.

 ![recorder profile manager](https://github.com/user-attachments/assets/288eb22f-f70e-454d-b8b0-96180d33608c)

 ![recorder profile 2](https://github.com/user-attachments/assets/047bc188-896e-4f95-a0e2-59e315edf3e6)

+Recording will use the topics of the currently active profile.
+Clicking the record button without a profile, or without any topics selected will record all topics.

 ### Robot Geometry